Bill Rogers (Michigan politician)

 Bill Rogers (born July 4, 1954) is a politician from Michigan who served in that state's House of Representatives.

 Biography

 A Republican from Brighton, he was first elected in 2008, and, due to term limits, was ineligible to seek re-election to the House in 2014.
+In 2016, he ran unopposed for Genoa Township Supervisor, a position he has held since.
+He is running for re-election in 2024.

 He is the older brother of Congressman Mike Rogers.